It's Always Sunny in Philadelphia season 17: Development

 After the fourteenth season aired, It's Always Sunny in Philadelphia was renewed for four additional seasons in December 2020, intending to take it up to season 18.
-At the 75th Primetime Emmy Awards, series creator and showrunner Rob Mac and Quinta Brunson, the creator and star of the ABC sitcom Abbott Elementary, began developing a crossover between the two series, which was later approved by the Walt Disney Company CEO Bob Iger.
+At the 75th Primetime Emmy Awards, series creator and showrunner Rob McElhenney and Quinta Brunson, the creator and star of the ABC sitcom Abbott Elementary, began developing a crossover between the two series, which was later approved by the Walt Disney Company CEO Bob Iger.

 Writing

 On August 4, 2024, Charlie Day posted on Instagram that the writers' room would start working on the season in the following week.
 The writing team for the season includes Mac, Day, David Hornsby, Javi Scott, Nina Pedrad, and Keyonna Taylor.

 Filming

 According to star Danny DeVito, filming for the season was expected to begin in September 2024.
 By October 16, it was announced via Instagram that filming had begun.
 On December 4, it was announced that filming for the season had finished.